 7. How to cope with side effects of aspirin for pain relief

 - mild indigestion – take your aspirin with food.
 If the indigestion still does not go away, it could be a sign that the aspirin has caused a stomach ulcer.
 Talk to your doctor – they may prescribe something to protect your stomach or switch you to a different medicine.

 - bleeding more easily than normal – be careful when doing activities that might cause an injury or a cut.
 It might be best to stop doing contact sports such as football, rugby and hockey, while you're taking aspirin.
 Wear gloves when you use sharp objects like scissors, knives, and gardening tools.
 Use an electric razor instead of wet shaving and use a soft toothbrush and waxed dental floss to clean your teeth.
 See a doctor if you're worried about any bleeding.

 8. Pregnancy and breastfeeding

 Do not take aspirin for pain relief after 30 weeks of pregnancy.
-It can cause complications - including breathing and blood clotting problems - in the newborn baby.
+It can cause complications – including breathing and blood clotting problems – in your newborn baby.
 For most women, paracetamol is the best painkiller to take in late pregnancy.

 If you've taken aspirin after week 30 of pregnancy, especially if you've taken it for a long time, tell your doctor or midwife straight away so they can check the health of your baby.